thejpster/website/content/about.md

 I am a husband and father of two, living in the town of St Ives, Cambridgeshire, England.

 We have two cats and a dog.
-I have a a growing collection of old computers, including:
+I have a a growing collection of old computers and an old Jaguar.

+I successfully stood for election to [St Ives Town Council](https://www.stivestowncouncil.gov.uk) as an Independent in 2016 and again in 2018.
+In 2019 my fellow Town Councillors elected me as Deputy Town Mayor, and in 2020 as Town Mayor.

+For my day job, I have spent over 15 years as an Embedded Systems Consultant for several Cambridge based product design consultancies.
+I am currently working at [42 Technology](https://42technology.com) in St Ives.

+## Technical Skills

+I have delivered client projects on everything from the smallest Microchip PIC, to huge multi-core Arm Cortex-A based SoCs.
+I can program in Rust, C, C++, Python, JavaScript, BASIC, Perl, PHP and SQL.

+## Computers

+My collection currently includes:

 * Commodore 128D
    * JiffyDOS (for C128, C64 and 1571)